albertz/Pyjector/README.md

 Current restrictions
 --------------------

-* In some cases, the bundle cannot be injected.
-E.g., for some applications, you might get the error `GC capability mismatch`.
+* With the official SIMBL, for some applications, you might get the error `GC capability mismatch`.

 * PyTerminal uses `openpty`.
 Most `sandboxd`'d applications (e.g. TextEdit) will fail with `deny file-read-data /dev/ptmx`.
 This can be fixed by providing an alternative PyTerminal implementation which avoids `openpty`.